 HOPWA's goals of reducing homelessness in Montana are a combined effort of partnering with regional organizations and participating in local events that target housing opportunities for individuals living with HIV/AIDS who are at risk of becoming or are currently homeless.
-Nearly all client referrals come from the Ryan White Program and are routinely the most multi-barriered clients they serve.
-Sponsors also have strong partnerships with local organizations; Housing Authorities, Homeless Coalitions, Community Health Clinics, and participate regularly in Homeless Connect Events.
+Nearly all client referrals come from the Ryan White HIV/AIDS Program (RWHAP) and routinely have clients with multiple barriers clients they serve.
+Sponsors also have strong partnerships with local organizations, Housing Authorities, Homeless Coalitions, and Community Health Clinics, and they participate regularly in Homeless Connect Events.

-Open Aid Alliance and RiverStone Health partner with their local and statewide MTCoC; assist in state and local MTCoC planning efforts, utilize the Montana HMIS, participate in Point-In-Time and Housing Inventory Counts at the local level and in the efforts to develop a coordinated assessment for Montana.
+Open Aid Alliance and RiverStone Health partner with their local and statewide MTCoC; they assist in state and local MTCoC planning efforts, utilize the Montana HMIS, participate in Point-In-Time and Housing Inventory Counts at the local level, and in the efforts to develop a coordinated assessment for Montana.
 The HOPWA Program is part of the H2 Initiative in Montana.